New CRM integrations: Salesforce & HubSpot

 • It establishes trust with the participants about the intentions of the survey or study.
 Basically, respondents see that you really value their feedback.

 • It triggers a sense of reciprocity.
-You already gave them money, so most people will feel like they might as well give you the information you want in return.
+You already gave them a reward, so most people will feel like they might as well give you the information you want in return.

 How to reduce bias and improve patient satisfaction scores

-In our intro guide to patient satisfaction surveys, we identified two biases that crop up when patients take too long to respond:
+Two biases can crop up when patients take too long to respond to surveys:

-• Recall bias: As time passes, our mind muddles our memories.
+1. Recall bias: As time passes, our mind muddles our memories.
 We’re not as good at accurately recalling small details as we’d like to think, and we naturally omit things or misremember our experiences after a while.
-It’s nobody’s fault, but it biases survey results against the truth.
+It’s nobody’s fault, but it can bias survey results against the truth.

-• Selection bias: This is when the people who volunteer to participate in a survey or study differ significantly from the larger population.
-Interestingly, selection bias also increases with time.
+2. Selection bias: This occurs when the people who volunteer to participate in a survey or study differ significantly from the larger population.
+In some cases, attrition can also cause selection bias.

 The fix

 Encourage patients to send survey responses back sooner rather than later.
-And the faster patients turn in their surveys, the more likely they’ll have positive things to say.
+The faster patients turn in their surveys, the more likely they’ll have positive things to say

 Here’s how you can encourage patients to respond to your survey as soon as possible:

-• Send it digitally - via email or text: Mailed patient satisfaction surveys often arrive between 1-5 weeks after the care experience.
-That’s too long.
+• Send surveys digitally via email or text: Mailed patient satisfaction surveys can take too long to arrive.
 Patients forget important details.
 Conversely, emails and texts can be triggered immediately after patients leave the office.

-• Call the day after the appointment: Phone call encourage fast feedback and might promote more positive responses.
-One Health Services Research study found patients who completed surveys by phone often gave more favorable evaluations.
+• Call the day after the appointment: Phone calls encourage fast feedback and might promote more positive responses.
+A Health Services Research study found patients who completed surveys by phone often gave more favorable evaluations compared to mail.

 Here’s how you can improve patient satisfaction survey response rates and reduce bias: